project-talan/tln-cli/README.md

   components: async (tln) => []
 }
 ```
-Open this file in your favorite editor and add you git user name and working email:
+Open this file using your favorite editor and add your git user name and working email:
 ```
 module.exports = {
   tags: async (tln) => [],